First Time User? Sign Up Now

 A number of potential prognostic features influencing postrecurrence outcome have been analyzed, but it is difficult to determine whether these factors are independent of each other.
 Also, the following prognostic factors appear to be changing as therapy for primary and recurrent Wilms tumor evolves:

-The National Wilms Tumor Study (NWTS)-5 trial (NWTS-5 [COG-Q9401/NCT00002611]) showed that time to recurrence and site of recurrence are no longer prognostically significant.[4,7] However, in an International Society of Pediatric Oncology (SIOP) study, patients who experienced a pulmonary relapse within 12 months of diagnosis had a poorer prognosis (5-year overall survival [OS], 47%) than did patients who experienced a pulmonary relapse 12 months or more after diagnosis (5-year OS, 75%).
+The National Wilms Tumor Study (NWTS)-5 trial (NWTS-5 [COG-Q9401/NCT00002611]) showed that time to recurrence and site of recurrence are no longer prognostically significant.[4,7] However, in an International Society of Pediatric Oncology (SIOP) study, patients who experienced a pulmonary relapse within 12 months of diagnosis had a poorer prognosis (5-year overall survival [OS] rate, 47%) than did patients who experienced a pulmonary relapse 12 months or more after diagnosis (5-year OS rate, 75%).

 On the basis of these results, the following three risk categories have been identified: